chhaewxn/Daily-News-Fetcher/README.md

 - RSS feed limitations: Some news sources may limit access or change their RSS structure.

 ## Future Enhancements
-- Implement OAuth 2.0 for secure API key management.
+- Implement more advanced natural language processing techniques for better trend analysis.
-- Add sentiment analysis to categorize news tone.
+- Add interactive elements to the PDF report, such as clickable links and expandable sections.
-- Implement a caching mechanism to reduce API calls and improve performance.
+- Develop a web interface for real-time monitoring of trends and manual adjustment of the analysis.
-- Develop a web interface for real-time news monitoring and keyword management.
+- Implement machine learning models for predictive analytics based on historical trend data.